mortalis13/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

 ### Install PX4 Toolchain

-Next we download the PX4 source code within the WSL2 environment, and use the normal _Ubuntu installer script_ to to set up the developer environment.
+Next we download the PX4 source code within the WSL2 environment, and use the normal _Ubuntu installer script_ to set up the developer environment.
 This will install the toolchain for Gazebo Classic simulation, JMAVSim simulation and Pixhawk/NuttX hardware.

 To install the development toolchain: